Bisexual Awareness Week and Bisexual Visibility Day

 In a political moment in which right-wing governments are taking away LGBTQ+ rights, the need for Bisexual Awareness is more palpable than ever.

-Five Famous Bisexuals From History
+Five Famous Bi People From History

 Frida Kahlo (1907 – 1954)